-(July 2009) Speculation has been rife in the media on the possible effect of the current recession on the U.S. birth rate.
-My PRB blog post in January of this year posed this same question but now, at mid-year, unemployment is approaching 10 percent for the first time in over a quarter century, the housing "bubble" has truly burst, banks and industries that have been pillars of the economy have gone bankrupt, and consumer confidence has reached one of its lowest points in the past 50 years.
+Speculation has been rife in the media on the possible effect of the current recession on the U.S. birth rate.
+In January of this year posed this same question but now, at mid-year, unemployment is approaching 10 percent for the first time in over a quarter century, the housing “bubble” has truly burst, banks and industries that have been pillars of the economy have gone bankrupt, and consumer confidence has reached one of its lowest points in the past 50 years.

 The U.S. birth rate has exhibited some remarkable swings over the past 80 years (see Figure 1).1 Two record low points occurred during two periods of serious economic crisis: the Great Depression and the somewhat less traumatic “oil shock” inflationary period of the 1970s.
 It is thus logical to speculate that the current period of stark economic reality and the resultant apprehension for the future will see a similar decline in births.